Michel930107/visualStudioUtils/GitUtils/README.md

 - **Protected Branch Notification**: Automatically identifies and excludes protected branches (`master`, `main`, etc.) from deletion, clearly marking them as protected when branches are first listed.
 - **Unmerged Branch Notification**: Marks branches that are not fully merged into a specified base branch (e.g., `main` or `master`), allowing you to review them before deletion.
 - **Delete multiple branches** locally or both locally and remotely, based on user input.
-- **Confirm branch deletions** and provide an option to force delete if permissions or protections prevent deletion.
+- **Prune stale remote branches** after deletion to ensure your branch list is up-to-date.
+- **Force delete specific branches** repeatedly in a loop until you decide to stop, with options for local and remote force deletion.
 - **Handle missing remote branches gracefully**, printing messages if a branch doesn’t exist on the remote.

 ## Setup